School of Engineering

 Prerequisite: CS 580 or permission of instructor

-This course presents the theory and practice of designing and developing systems that rely on expert knowledge and reasoning to solve complex problems in a specific (scientific, engineering, medical, military, etc.) domain.
+This course presents the theory and practice of designing and developing systems that rely on expert knowledge and reasoning to solve complex problems in a specific (scientific, engineering, medical, intelligence, military, etc.) domain.
 Such an expert system or knowledge-based agent may assist a human expert in complex problem solving and decision-making, may be used by a non-expert user, or may teach problem solving and decision-making to a student.
-Capturing, using, preserving, transferring, and sharing knowledge is of critical importance to any organization as society evolves from an information society to a knowledge society.
+Capturing, using, preserving, transferring, and sharing knowledge is of critical importance to any organization as our society evolves from an information one to a knowledge one.
 Therefore, the ability to design and develop such expert agents for a wide variety of domains is a highly valuable expertise.
-The course covers both the basics of expert agents and knowledge engineering as well as advanced research topics, and involves the students in expert agent research.
-Basic topics include modeling expert reasoning, ontology design and development, logic and probabilistic reasoning, knowledge acquisition and learning, knowledge base verification, validation and integration.
-Advanced topics include mixed-initiative reasoning, agent teaching and multistrategy learning, and collaborative problem solving.
+The course covers both the basics of expert agents and knowledge engineering as well as advanced research topics.
+Basic topics include modeling expert reasoning, evidence-based reasoning, ontology design and development, knowledge acquisition and learning, knowledge base verification and validation.
+Advanced topics include discovery, mixed-initiative reasoning, agent teaching and multistrategy learning.

 The classes will consist of three parts: theory, tools and project.
 In the theoretical part, the instructor will present and discuss the various phases and methods of building an expert agent.
 In the second part the students will experience the use of advanced artificial intelligence tools for building expert agents.
 In the project part the students will design and develop an expert agent in a domain of their choice.